This post was first published in 2018 but has been updated in 2019 with the most recent information about Things To Do in Newcastle, NSW.

 Although we didn’t have enough time to visit, we would recommend you add a trip to Lake Macquarie to your list of fun things to do in Newcastle, NSW.
 The saltwater lake is located just south of Newcastle and is connected to the Tasman Sea by a channel.

-Inside the city limits, check out King Edwards Park, another one of the top free things to do in Newcastle, NSW, and one of the must-see places to visit in Newcastle.
+Inside the city limits, check out King Edward Park, another one of the top free things to do in Newcastle, NSW, and one of the must-see places to visit in Newcastle.

-The recreational park offers stunning views of the ocean, gardens galore, and a plethora of pines dotted throughout the park.
+King Edward Park offers walking trails with stunning views of the ocean, gardens galore, and a plethora of pines dotted throughout the park.
 The park was once used by the military.
-But these days, the historic military cottages, and batteries can be admired on the southern border of the park.
+But these days, the historic military cottages and batteries can be admired on the southern border of the park.

 Located just an hour north of Newcastle is the stunning Hunter Valley wine region.
 The area produces world-class Semillon, Cabernet Sauvignon, Merlot, and Pinot Noir wines.